wp-plugins/plugmatter-optin-feature-box-lite/readme.txt

 == Screenshots ==

+1. Plugmatter Feature box  - Template Preview
-1. Plugmatter Feature box  - "What You See is What You Get" Template Editor
+2. Plugmatter Feature box  - "What You See is What You Get" Template Editor
-2. Plugmatter Feature box  - Over 630 Amazing, High Quality Google Web Fonts for You to Use
+3. Plugmatter Feature box  - Over 630 Amazing, High Quality Google Web Fonts for You to Use
-3. Plugmatter Feature box  - Eye-Catchy Button Styles That Help Improve Conversion
+4. Plugmatter Feature box  - Eye-Catchy Button Styles That Help Improve Conversion
-4. Plugmatter Feature box  - The ONLY In-line Editor for Optin Forms in the Industry
+5. Plugmatter Feature box  - The ONLY In-line Editor for Optin Forms in the Industry
-5. Plugmatter Feature box  - Supports All the Major Mailing List Services
+6. Plugmatter Feature box  - Supports All the Major Mailing List Services
-6. Plugmatter Feature box  - Feature-Loaded to Take Your List Building to the Next Level
+7. Plugmatter Feature box  - Feature-Loaded to Take Your List Building to the Next Level

 == Changelog ==

+#### 1.4.5 ####
+* Email services fixed/added: Constant Contact, Ontroport, SendInBlue
+* H2 support added
+* New HDi templates added

 #### 1.4.4 ####
 * Email services added, Feedblitz, Jetpack
 * iContact issue fixed

 #### 1.4.3 ####
 * Infusionsoft fields updated

 #### 1.4.2 ####